Are you thinking about building or buying a bike for winter road riding?

 Lights are an absolute essential in the winter, even if you’re technically riding in daylight, where the sun will be low in the sky and overall light levels will be reduced.

 There are endless options for lights and your choices will depend on budget and specifics, such as whether you need lights solely to be seen, or also to see with (if you’re riding on unlit roads in the dark).

-The Rolls Royce option for a dedicated winter bike is permanent fixed lights powered by a dynamo hub or even a modern rim dynamo.
+The Rolls Royce option for a dedicated winter bike is permanent fixed lights powered by a dynamo.
 These give you the advantage of never being without a light as a result of flat batteries.